Linnocence/test/readme.txt

-git is a distributed verdion control system. git is free sofeware distributed under the GPL.
+Git is a distributed verdion control system.
+Git is free sofeware distributed under the GPL.